Last updated on December 4th, 2024 at 01:27 pm

 7. ‘Unusual travel suggestions are dancing lessons from God.’ – Kurt Vonnegut

-During the Second World War, he was held prisoner in Germany and was present at the bombing of Dresden, an experience which provided the setting for his most famous work to date, Slaughterhouse Five.
+During the Second World War, he was held prisoner in Germany and was present at the bombing of Dresden, an experience that provided the setting for his most famous work to date, Slaughterhouse-Five.
 He has also published a volume of autobiography entitled Palm Sunday and a collection of essays and speeches, Fates Worse Than Death.
 (Source Amazon)

 I love the idea this quote speaks to me that God is guiding my feet (and hopefully Salsa) while I travel.